getgrav/grav-learn/pages/09.webservers-hosting/03.paas/05.dokku/docs.md

 }
 [/prism]

-and commit that to the repository with
+and commit that to the repository with:

 [prism classes="language-bash command-line"]
 git add . ; git commit -am 'Add post deploy bin/grav install'